boscoh/supplescroll/readme.md

 The `title` is the text that goes in the Window title.

 The `banner` string is inserted into the banner part of the page.

+The `is_rename` boolean indicates whether links to references and figures are to be renamed.

 ### Headers